microsoft/OCR-Form-Tools/README.md

 The purpose of this repo is to allow customers to better understand our labeling tool,  provide feedback, and make customer-specific changes to meet their unique needs.
 Microsoft Azure Form Recognizer team will update the source code periodically.
 If you would like to contribute, please check the contributing section.

-OCR Form Labeling Tool is a React + Redux Web application, write in [TypeScript](https://github.com/Microsoft/TypeScript).
+OCR Form Labeling Tool is a React + Redux Web application, written in [TypeScript](https://github.com/Microsoft/TypeScript).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Features include: